thomasdefise/OSCP_Resources/Enumeration/Network101.md

 - TTL is inferior than 64 -> high chance that it's a UNIX system
 - TTL is around 128 -> high chance that it's a Windows system
+- TTL is around 255 -> high chance that it is a Network device or a Solaris system

 ### WHOIS